beemojs/beemo/docs/drivers/flow.md

 ## Usage

 In your configuration module, install the driver and Flow.
-Create a file at `configs/flow.js` in which to house your Flow configuration.
+Create a file at `configs/flow.js` or `lib/configs/flow.js` in which to house your Flow configuration.

 In your consuming project, enable the driver by adding `flow` to your `drivers` config.